 DURBAN CLIMATE CHANGE CONFERENCE (COP 17)

 UNFCCC Executive Secretary Christiana Figueres stressed that two decisive steps must be taken in Durban: tasks from COP 16 must be completed and key political questions from Cancun answered.
-She highlighted launching the Adaptation Committee, operationalizing the Technology Mechanism in 2012, approving the GCF, and providing more clarity on fast-start finance.
+She highlighted launching the Adaptation Committee, operationalizing the Technology Mechanism in 2012, approving the Green Climate Fund (GCF), and providing more clarity on fast-start finance.
 She stressed the need for a fair and responsible